Jeff Daley – U.S. Army

 Operate, clean and store automatic weapons

-AWARDS, CITATIONS, and HONORS
+AWARDS, and CITATIONS

 Jeff Daley left Germany by way of air to Saigon (now known as Ho Chi Minh City) and landed at the Tân Sơn Nhất Airport.
 As we flew in there were few lights to be seen until we begin a fast descent landing at the airport at about 0230.
 We rolled to a stop, and all doors opened to exit the craft.
 People on the ground were directing us to a warehouse looking facility about 50 yards from the aircraft.